TYPICAL FOOD IN SPAIN, FLAVORS AND INFLUENCES

-Learn more about the food in Spain , the main ingredients used, the best-known dishes and the and the influence of other peoples in the culinary.
+Learn more about the food in Spain , the main ingredients used, the best-known dishes and the influence of other peoples in the culinary.

 ☛ Eat, eat, eat!
 Is there anything better than that?
 In addition to the fact of providing satiety, the habit of feeding offers to experience new flavors and, even more, to know the identity of a people.☚